Herniated Disc Treatment

 Diagnosing a Herniated Disc

-• Physical examination and assessment of your spine and extremities
+• Physical examination of and spine and limbs evaluation

 Herniated Disc Treatment Options